Scraping Amazon product listings using Python

 The customer buys products that appear on top of the search list.
 Amazon ranks their top-selling products on an hourly basis.
 By collating the product listings details, sellers can understand how and why other products are ranked higher than theirs and work on displaying their products first on the page.

 A targeted amazon product scraper will provide you with a detailed picture of your product listings and will notify you if the ranking changes.
-An amazon scraper will help an organization to curate strategies to improve their product visibility in amazon.
+This will help an organization to curate strategies to improve their product visibility in amazon.

 “Sapiens: A Brief History of Humankind” should appear under the category Books, Books > History > World, and Books > Yuval Noah Harari.
 When a simple book can be categorised in three ways, calculate the various combinations on how to classify your product.
 The categorisation of the products can be improved by understanding the various contexts where the same products can be sold.